|Cunard Queen Victoria's Exotic Voyage 2018

 All the pictures on the pages provide details of where they were taken if you hover a cursor over them and they can all be clicked to open a larger version in an Overlay (Lightbox)

-Overall the cruise is 75 days long and takes us from Southampton across the Atlantic via the Azores and Port Canaveral to Fort Lauderdale from which there is a complete circumnavigation of South America returning via the Panama Canal to Fort Lauderdale then back across the Atlantic to Southampton.
-Of the many places we will visit fourteen will be new to us and others overlap with our South American Journey last year.
+Overall the cruise was 75 days long and took us from Southampton across the Atlantic via the Azores and Port Canaveral to Fort Lauderdale from which there is a complete circumnavigation of South America returning via the Panama Canal to Fort Lauderdale then back across the Atlantic to Southampton.
+Of the many places we visited fourteen were be new to us and others overlapped with our South American Journey last year.
 Not all of the places of interest were 'ports' in the conventional sense and included the Beagle Channel, Cape Horn, then the Magellan Straits at the tip of South America, and also two Chilean Glaciers and a long period in the Chilean Fiords.
-One must not forget the Panama canal where it will be our first passage since it has been widened.
-There were many long sea passages which we quite like and there will be many excellent speakers covering the areas we visited giving us a much better understanding of a large area of the world.
-We also expect some local winemakers to come on board to provide wine tastings and wine dinners which have opened up new areas to us in the past.
+One must not forget the Panama canal where it was our first passage since it has been widened.
+There were many long sea passages which we quite like with many excellent speakers covering the areas we visited giving us a much better understanding of a large area of the world.
+We also had local winemakers come on board including from Valdivieso from Chilefor wine tastings and wine dinners which have opened up new areas to us.

 This cruise, which will take 75 days is termed an Exotic Voyage by Cunard as it cannot strictly be called a World Cruise as it does not go right round.
 It does have all the other advantages of their World Cruises such as included gratuities, special lounges areas with a concierge, extra parties, various other perks and a special cruise dinner ashore.